 Bryan Bertino became a name to pay attention to after debuting with the eerie and stylish home invasion film The Strangers (2008).
-In its aftermath, Bertino announced a slew of horror titles but these seem caught up in development hell for the next few years, although he did produce The Blackcoat’s Daughter/February (2015), He’s Out There (2017) and Stephanie (2017).
+In its aftermath, Bertino announced a slew of horror titles but these seem caught up in development hell for the next few years, although he did produce The Blackcoat’s Daughter/February (2015), He’s Out There (2017), Stephanie (2017), Hurt (2018) and The Strangers: Prey at Night (2018).
 His Mockingbird (2014) eventually emerged as a negligible Found Footage film under Blumhouse, while The Monster played a handful of festival and limited theatrical screenings where it attained some very good notices but not much buzz.
 Nevertheless, after several years of stalled productions, The Monster finally has Bryan Bertino delivering on the promise he showed with The Strangers and making his best film to date.

 (Nominee for Best Director (Bryan Bertino) and Best Supporting Actress (Ella Ballentine) at this site’s Best of 2016 Awards)